-A: It’s only possible to store performances to internal storage.
-But using a so-called “performance quick save” is actually much faster and easier than saving a separate patch.
+A: The only type of data your can store to internal storage is performances.
+But, since performance include your patches, using a so-called “performance quick save” is actually faster and easier than saving a separate patch.
 Please look it up in this manual.
 It is not allowed to store separate patches and samples to internal storage.
 The reason for this is that the internal storage is limited and there’s no delete function.

 Q: I want to rename the performances in the internal storage.
 Is that possible?

 A: Sorry, no. For this, use a USB stick with folders you have created and named yourself.

 Q: In multitimbral mode, sometimes I cannot enable a specific part.
 What is this?

 A: The GR-1 doesn’t allow the same preset to be active in multiple parts.
 Please make sure the other parts are assigned to other presets, and then you’ll be able to activate this part again.

 Q: Windows says the firmware file contains a trojan?
 How can I still download the file?